jlalvarez18/FTWDevice/README.md

 	@property (assign, nonatomic) FTWDeviceFamily deviceFamily;
 	@property (strong, nonatomic) NSString *serialNumber;

 There are some weird behaviors, especially with integer overflows in the disk space and memory properties.
-Gestalt is deprecated in 10.8, so I’d be interested if anyone has a way to get the system version without Gestalt.

 The other weirdity is that `name` represents the name of the computer on the network, and `localizedName` is the presentable name.
 This is slightly different from UIDevice’s implementation, but it’s closer to NSHost’s.